Gifts for Foodies at Every Budget

 Quality Knives

-A sharp chefs knife improves every cooking session and makes prep work genuinely enjoyable rather than tedious.
+A sharp chef’s knife improves every cooking session and makes prep work genuinely enjoyable rather than tedious.
 The Victorinox Fibrox Pro provides professional performance under fifty dollars and holds its edge surprisingly well.
-For larger budgets, Japanese knives from Shun or Global offer exceptional edge retention and beautiful craftsmanship that inspires more time in the kitchen.
+For larger budgets, Japanese knives from Shun or Global offer exceptional edge retention and beautiful craftsmanship.

 Cast Iron Cookware